micmejia/bible-dump/NKJV/Matthew/Matt 14.md

 So He said, "Come."
 And when Peter had come down out of the boat, he walked on the water to go to Jesus.

 ###### 30
-But when he saw [^e]that the wind _was_ boisterous, he was afraid; and beginning to sink he cried out, saying, "Lord, save me!"
+But when he saw that the wind _was_ boisterous, he was afraid; and beginning to sink he cried out, saying, "Lord, save me!"

 ###### 31
 And immediately Jesus stretched out _His_ hand and caught him, and said to him, "O you of little faith, why did you doubt?"